paoespinozarias/Mapping-OWLtoOAS/README.md

 ##### <a name="functionalPropertyExample"></a>FunctionalProperty examples

-This example shows how to define a Functional Data Property of the Student class.
+This example shows how to define a Functional Data Property of the Person class.

 TTL
 ```ttl